-This unusual healthy quiche uses sweet potatoes as a crust for eggs, mushrooms and salty bacon.
+This healthy quiche uses sweet potatoes as a crust for it’s creamy egg, mushrooms and salty bacon filling.

 Every once in awhile I come up with a meal I’m completely proud of.
 This hearty quiche has all the elements of a nutritious meal with half the fat and calories of a typical quiche.

 I’ve used tender sweet potatoes in place of the usual pie crust – added leafy kale, and woodsy mushrooms.
 There’s even a little bacon in the mix for my friend and fellow food lover, Drick.

 Don’t forget to use cage free eggs!
 Studies have shown cage free eggs to be higher in essential nutrients.

 - 2 cups sweet potato , peeled and thinly sliced